Teckky/golang2/README.md

 # golang2
-This is also a pull test
+This is also a pull test from Tolani.